justinmeiners/efficient-programming-with-components/03_singleton.md

     > Some indeed demand that even this shall be demonstrated, but this they do through want of education, for not to know of what things one should demand demonstration, and of what one should not, argues want of education.
     > For it is impossible that there should be demonstration of absolutely everything (there would be an infinite regress, so that there would still be no demonstration);
     > but if there are things of which one should not demand demonstration, these persons could not say what principle they maintain to be more self-evident than the present one.
 (Book 4)

-[^identity-violation]: The answer to this exercise can be found later, in chapter 6.

 [^constructivism]: There is a branch of logic
     called [intuitionism][intuitionism],